material-components/material-web/docs/theming.md

 MWC provides a set of CSS custom properties to define typography for your application.

-The `--mdc-typeography-font-family` property sets the default font family for all components.
+The `--mdc-typography-font-family` property sets the default font family for all components.

 For more granular control, you can set individual type properties for each of the styles used in the type system: